skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

 {% capture challenge %}
   <p>
-    The VA operates the nation's largest healthcare system, called the Veterans Healthcare Administration (VHA).
+    The VA operates the nation’s largest healthcare system, called the Veterans Healthcare Administration (VHA).
 It consists of 150 medical centers and nearly 1,400 community-based outpatient clinics, community living centers, Vet centers, and domiciliary.
 Together these healthcare